FAForever/faf-aio-replayserver/README.md

 ### Bookkeeper

 There's a single Bookkeeper created by the Server.
-When provided with a game id and a replay stream, it uses the Database and Storage to save the Replay.
+When provided with a game id and a replay stream, it uses the Database to save the Replay on the disk.